o360/backend/README.md

 ### Setting up authentication sources

 For the application to able to authenticate its users, you also need to configure authentication sources.
-There are currently two types of authentication sources supported:
+There are currently two types of authentication sources supported (you may set up one or both):
 1. Authentication using social providers:

     Table below contains all supported social providers as well as the links to how to set them up.
 You can set up any number of those.
 Please note that each provider also requires you to configure a set of additional environment variables, in addition to those listed in the [corresponding section](#environment-variables).